javascript-tutorial/en.javascript.info/1-js/05-data-types/11-date/article.md

 ## Autocorrection

 The *autocorrection* is a very handy feature of `Date` objects.
-We can set out-of-range values, and it will auto-adjust itself.
+We can set an out-of-range value, and it will auto-adjust itself.

 For instance: